Total Pageviews

 Étude 7

 By now you may have noted the preponderance of C major in Op.
 60. Eleven of the twenty-five pieces are in C major.
 (And No. 4 is in C minor.)
 While études in C major aren’t unusual for Sor, it’s unusual for him to have so many in one collection.
 Perhaps it’s his concession to what he regarded as a beginner collection.
 (Like many virtuosos, Sor overestimated the skill of real world beginners.) Étude 7 is a cheerful little waltz.
 In the early 19th century, the waltz was evolving into an obsession in Europe.
 So it’s no surprise for Sor to tap into this popular dance.
 This piece is an old favorite of mine.
-For this reason, I take the repeats in the return to the A section, sprinkling in ornaments to lighten the mood.
+For this reason, I take the repeats in the return to the A section, sprinkling in ornaments to brighten the mood.

 Études 8-9

 These two études are unusual.
 No. 8 is merely a slowly arpeggiated chord progression.
 No. 9 is the same chord progression with smaller note values.
 Taken together, they’re a thinly disguised theme and variation.
-They remind us that Sor was teaching more than guitar playing—Op.
+They remind us that Sor is teaching more than guitar playing—Op.
 60 is also a primer on how to compose.
 Since these two pieces are clearly linked, I perform them attacca.
 And here’s something curious about No. 9.
 It has measures that are repeated almost note for note, and yet are stemmed differently.
 (See mm.
 1-2 and mm.
 5-6, or mm.
 9-10 and mm.
 11-12.)
 Often these differences are overlooked.
 But why would Sor take the trouble to notate these differences if he expected them to be ignored?
 Thus, I’ve taken Sor at his word—that he wants the notes stemmed upward to be treated as melody.
 So I’ve honored his notation by accenting these upward stemmed notes.

 Étude 10